-City of Austin & Travis County Stay Home – Work Safe Orders
+City of Austin & Travis County Stay Home – Work Safe Regulations

-Face Coverings – Within the City of Austin, all residents over the age of six must wear some form of face covering over their nose and mouth when leaving one’s residence except when:
+Face Coverings – Within the City of Austin, all residents over the age of ten (but it is recommended for children two years of age and older) must wear some form of face covering over their nose and mouth when leaving one’s residence except when:

 - doing so poses a greater mental or physical health, safety, or security risk;